serverless/blog/posts/2018-01-30-build-multiregion-multimaster-application-dynamodb-global-tables.md

 authors:
   - AlexDeBrie
 ---
+*To see how DynamoDB compares to MongoDB, Cassandra, or BigTable, [see here](https://serverless.com/developers/guides/dynamodb/).*

 AWS gives devs some *powerful* building blocks for making amazing applications.
 In this walkthrough, we're going to create a multi-region, multi-master, geo-routed application—all in about 30 minutes.